 How to clean rattan garden furniture

-You might be pleased to know rattan garden furniture only needs to be cleaned when necessary.
+You may be pleased to know that rattan garden furniture only needs cleaning when necessary.
 The cleaning protects the weaves from wear and tear.
-Keeping this in mind, let’s move on to the method of cleaning this material!
+Keeping this in mind, let’s proceed to the method of cleaning this material!

 Note: When handling cracked rattan furniture, wear protective gloves to prevent splinters.